datagazing/isurus/README.rst

   # evaluating Isurus object in string context returns interpolated content
   print(template)

+At the shell:

 .. code-block:: sh

   # on my Mac, pip installs the command line utility in /usr/local/bin
   isurus -h
   isurus some_file.md.mako
+  # => creates some_file.md with results of template evaluation

 Credits
 -------